 But I have to worry

 You might be thinking, that’s all very well in theory, but I need to worry.
 I have big important issues to think about!
-It’s my job to worry, that’s what I get paid good money for.
-I have to worry constantly about my kids, otherwise I wouldn’t be a good mother.
-A good life coach can help you to drastically reduce your worry and get you enjoying life again.
+It’s my job to worry, that’s what I get paid good money for!
+I have to worry constantly about my kids, otherwise I wouldn’t be a good parent!

-But always remember – worrying doesn’t achieve anything (apart from stress, anxiety and depression).
+You won’t get rid of all your worry, but you can learn to manage and minimise it.
+Remember – worrying doesn’t help you, and it can exacerbate stress, anxiety and depression.
 The sooner you can learn to let go of it, the happier you will be.
 So stop worrying, and start living!

 Let me know your thoughts in the comments below.